johndmendonca/medal/readme.md

-# MEDAL: MEDAL: A Framework for Benchmarking LLMs as Multilingual Open-Domain Chatbots and Dialogue Evaluators
+# MEDAL: A Framework for Benchmarking LLMs as Multilingual Open-Domain Chatbots and Dialogue Evaluators

 MEDAL is a framework for generating and evaluating multilingual open-domain chatbots and their evaluators.
 This framework supports various language models and provides a structured approach to creating conversational datasets.